Diego-Segovia/Diego-Segovia/README.md

 - 🔭 I’m currently working on a Basketball Statistics Analyzer.

-- 🌱 I’m currently learning React, Node.js, Express.js.
+- 🌱 I’m currently learning React, Node.js, and Express.js.

 - 👯 I’m looking to collaborate on web development projects.